 - See part 2 for how to shape the dough, let it rise, and bake your homemade bread.

 - Your bowl will be big enough to hold the dough after it rises if it will hold 1 gallon or 16 cups of water.

 - If you use a kitchen scale to measure the dry ingredients, you'll save time and reduce the chance of making a mistake.

 - Bread rises best at temperatures between 72 and 90 F (22 to 32 C).
 In the winter my kitchen is at 68 degrees or colder, so I put my bread pans on a heating pad turned to low, cover it with a cake carrier, and then cover that with a clean bath towel.

-- This recipe and its sister recipe for Whisk Sandwich Bread are my pride and joy, the results of eighteen months of research and bread making.
+- This recipe is my pride and joy, the results of eighteen months of research and bread making.
 I wanted a very nutritious bread that was fast and easy to make and didn't require any special equipment, like a bread machine, food processor, or standing mixer.
 I studied and tried dozens of recipes, with the key steps being inspired by three sources.
 Thanks to Mark Bittman's and Jim Lahey's Sullivan Street Bread for the idea of letting the dough develop overnight instead of kneading it.
 Thanks to Jeff Hertzberg and Zoe Francois for the idea of creating a gluten cloak.
 And thanks to Rose Levy Beranbaum for the idea of using some white flour plus wheat germ to get the nutritional equivalent of whole-wheat bread without the sharp bran that cuts the gluten and her encouragement to measure by weight instead of with measuring cups.